About the Healthy Youth Survey (HYS)

 intentional/unintentional injuries, mental health); school climate;

-quality of life; and risk and protective factors (community, school,
+hope; and risk and protective factors (community, school,

-questions about sexual orientation, behavior, and abuse.
+questions about sexual behavior and sexual violence.

 Rational & Description of Survey Content